braun01/cs50_web_activities/README.md

 Example solution to the React activity will be posted after section in the `week5` directory.
 Code for the CSS animation activity is already available in the same directory.
 Section slides can be found [here](https://docs.google.com/presentation/d/1oCrXw_t4TP7uCuEjLe9wMPC5tXm0hg0Cm1ossaEiOrQ/edit?usp=sharing).

+#### Note about the solution:
+Within the solution Django app, there are two approaches to this problem, each its own Django route.
+Functionally, they are equivalent, but the design of the approaches differ.

+`/example1` (and corresponding files `index1.html` and `script1.js`) is the approach we reviewed together in section.
+Although it works, from a React design perspective, it has room for improvement, but served as an initial foray.

+`/example2` (and corresponding files `index2.html` and `script2.js`) is a more React idiomatic solution that uses slightly more complex React functionality than that reviewed in section or lecture, but is as a result more in-line with how React apps are designed in the wild.
+It is heavily commented to highlight differences between `example1` and `example2`.

+I encourage folks to reach out with any questions on the two approaches!

 ### Goal:
 Using React, implement a Quizzlet Lite app that lets a user view a deck of hardcoded flash cards.
 The user should be able to click on the cards to view the opposite side of the card.
 The user should also be able to see the previously answered cards.

 The Django app has already been fully configured.
 Although this activity uses hardcoded flash cards, you could also imagine writing an API to pull card info out of a model.

 #### Where to start:
 1. `git pull` to pick up any updates, or clone the repo if you have not already.